This page covers:

 ownPortproperty of the

-buildAgent.propertiesfile as the starting port (9090 by default), and the following IP addresses are tried:
+buildAgent.propertiesfile as the starting port (9090 by default, next port is used if the specified port is busy), and the following IP addresses are tried:

 - the address specified in the

 - the source IP of the HTTP request received by the server when the agent establishes a connection to the server.
 If a proxying server is used, it must be correctly configured.

 - the addresses of the network interfaces on the agent machine